vvscode/docs/docs/sms/sms-rest/sms-rest-http-status-codes.md

 ---
-title: "HTTP Status Codes"
+title: HTTP Status Codes
-excerpt: "The REST API returns an HTTP status and code each time a request is made."
+excerpt: The REST API returns an HTTP status and code each time a request is made.
 ---
 ### HTTP Statuses